This post was last updated on November 25th, 2023

 Suggested pairings expansions: Mythic Horses, Ghosts, Samurai, Elder Things and Luchadors.

-Smash Up is a fantastic board game that could easily become one of your favourite, if you’re into card games.
+Smash Up is a fantastic board game that could easily become one of your favourites if you’re into card games.

 It involves a little bit of warm-up if it’s the first time you play a faction, but the learning curve is not too steep.

-It is also very easy to teach to kids, so it is a good game for families.
+It’s also quite easy to teach to kids, which makes it a good game for families.

-With 8 unique factions and 28 possible pairings, the value of the box is absolutely high.
-You will be able to play a lot of matches without feeling bored.
+With 8 unique factions and 28 possible pairings, the value of the box is very high.
+You’ll be able to play a lot of matches without feeling bored.
 It’s incredible the work AEG has put into creating a unique playstyle for each faction!

 Watch out though, buying those expansions will quickly become addictive.